gursmeep404/Mjolnir/Docs/Research.md

 It is a search engine for all devices on the internet.

 ### Features
 Majority of the data collected is from banners but the sad thing is that it is paid 💵.
-So if you are not a broke college student,buy it but I won't.
+So if you are not a broke college student,buy it.
+I won't.
 Would have been cool though to passively scan the network using shodan and then moving on to active scanning.

 ## Scapy ⚙️